dhyeythumar/github-notifier-for-whatsapp/README.md

 Follow GitHub Users to get notified on their public activities & Watch GitHub Repos to get notified on public releases
 </h4>

->   Note: For now, I have only kept the 1v1 conversion with the bot, so if you add the bot to any WhatsApp group then it will leave the group.
+>   Note: <br />
+>   -   Only 1v1 conversations are possible with this WhatsApp bot because **following any particular GitHub User** or **watching any particular GitHub repo** is a personal choice.
+So by having this bot on a Whatapp group conversation doesn't make any sense.
+>   -   But still, if WhatsApp users want to add this bot to WhatsApp groups then you can open a **Discussion** in this repo.
+And will decide what to do based on the votes.

 ## What’s In This Document